Skip to main content

 Geology

-The 1783-1784 eruption occurred along a 25-kilometer fissure southwest of Vatnajökull glacier, with approximately 130 vents erupting both explosively and effusively over eight months.
-The eruption produced two distinct lava types: massive sheet flows from fire-fountaining vents and more viscous aa flows from later-stage effusion.
-The sulphuric acid aerosols released — estimated at 122 million tonnes of SO2 — created a hemispheric haze that lowered European temperatures by 1-3 degrees, caused crop failures across the continent, and contributed to approximately 6 million excess deaths globally from related famine and disease.
-The crater row, lava field, and tephra deposits remain clearly visible and largely unmodified by subsequent geological activity.
+The 1783–1784 eruption occurred along a 25-kilometre fissure southwest of Vatnajökull glacier, with approximately 130 vents erupting both explosively and effusively over eight months.
+[1] The eruption produced 14 km³ of basalt lava and released an estimated 120 million tonnes of sulphur dioxide, creating a hemispheric haze that lowered European summer temperatures and caused crop failures across the continent.
+[1] The sulphuric acid aerosols contributed to approximately 23,000 excess deaths in Britain alone from gas-related respiratory illness.
+[1] The crater row, lava field, and tephra deposits remain clearly visible and largely unmodified by subsequent geological activity.

 Climate And Weather

-The highland location at approximately 500-800 meters elevation experiences severe subarctic conditions with short, cool summers and long, cold winters with persistent snow cover.
-Average summer temperatures reach only 8-10 degrees during July-August, while winter temperatures regularly fall below minus 15 degrees.
-The area receives approximately 1,000-1,500 millimeters of annual precipitation, much as snow, with the proximity to Vatnajökull glacier enhancing precipitation through orographic effects.
+The highland location at approximately 500–800 metres elevation experiences severe subarctic conditions with short, cool summers and long, cold winters with persistent snow cover.
+Average summer temperatures reach only 8–10°C during July–August, while winter temperatures regularly fall below –15°C. The area receives approximately 1,000–1,500 millimetres of annual precipitation, much as snow, with the proximity to Vatnajökull glacier enhancing precipitation through orographic effects.
 Dense fog, sudden weather changes, and high winds are common, making the highland roads accessible only during a brief summer window.

 Human History

-The 1783 Laki eruption represents Iceland's greatest historical catastrophe, with the resulting 'Haze Famine' (Móðuharðindin) killing approximately 10,000 of Iceland's 50,000 inhabitants through poisoning, starvation, and disease as livestock perished and crops failed.
-The toxic fluorine-rich gases killed over 50% of Iceland's cattle, 80% of sheep, and nearly all horses within months.
-The eruption's global climate impact contributed to harvest failures across Europe and possibly influenced the social unrest preceding the French Revolution.
+The 1783 Laki eruption represents Iceland's greatest historical catastrophe, with the resulting Mist Hardships (Móðuharðindin) killing approximately 20% of Iceland's population through fluorine poisoning, starvation, and disease as livestock perished and crops failed.
+[1] The toxic fluorine-rich gases killed approximately 80% of Iceland's sheep, 50% of cattle, and 50% of horses within months.
+[1] The eruption's global climate impact contributed to harvest failures across Europe and possibly influenced the social unrest preceding the French Revolution.
 The Danish colonial government seriously considered evacuating Iceland's entire remaining population to Denmark.

 Park History